 The Hattori lab studies how neural circuits integrate sensorimotor information, memory, and internal state to guide behavior.
-We use Drosophila as a primary model and employ a multidisciplinary approach that encompasses molecular genetics, anatomic tracing, neural recording, and behavioral experiments.
+We use Drosophila as a primary model and employ a multidisciplinary approach that encompasses molecular genetics, neural recording, behavioral experiments, and computational modeling.

 - University of Tokyo (2002), Biological Sciences